Prelude to the Battle of Namozine Church

 Clash at Namozine Church

 As the Confederates moved west, Sheridan’s cavalry began hounding them almost immediately.
-Early in the morning of April 3, Union cavalry began harassing Lee’s rearguard cavalry, and a running skirmish erupted as the Rebels fell back along Namozine Road.
+Early in the morning of April 3, Union cavalry began harassing Lee’s rearguard cavalry, and a running skirmish erupted as the Confederates fell back along Namozine Road.
 When the Confederates reached Namozine Church, Major General Fitzhugh Lee’s cavalry brigade stopped to hold the road and delay their federal pursuers.

-At around noon, a brigade of Brigadier General George Custer’s cavalry division, commanded by Colonel William Wells, attacked the Rebels.
+At around noon, a brigade of Brigadier General George Custer’s cavalry division, commanded by Colonel William Wells, attacked the Confederates.
 In an inconclusive battle that lasted into the night, the Confederates held the road long enough to enable Major General Bushrod Johnson’s infantry division to pass by and continue its march toward Amelia Court House.

 Significance of the Battle of Namozine Church

 Casualties at the Battle of Namozine Church were light for both sides.
 The Union lost ninety-five soldiers killed and wounded.
-The number of Confederates killed and wounded is unknown, but the Federals captured approximately 350 Rebels during the battle.
+The number of Confederates killed and wounded is unknown, but the Federals captured approximately 350 Confederates during the battle.

 After the battle, General Custer’s younger brother, Captain Thomas Custer, received a Congressional Medal of Honor for his heroic actions at Namozine Church.